 The statewide stocking rate for grazing land on 4.3 million acres averages .26 AUMs per acre or a total of 1.11 million AUMs (2006 DNRC Annual Report).
 2006 statewide grazing land gross revenue was \$6.98 million (\$6.99 per AUM) on 4.3 million grazing acres for an average income of \$1.62 per acre (2006 DNRC annual Report).

-On average, this tract nominated for sale is above the average statewide stocking rate (.27 AUMs / ac) and income for grazing land (\$2.06 / acre).
+These tracts nominated for sale are above the average statewide stocking rate at .30 AUMs / ac and above the average per acre income for grazing land at \$2.36 / acre.

 An appraisal of the property value has not been completed to date.
 Under DNRC rules, an appraisal would be conducted if preliminary approval to proceed is granted by the Board of Land Commissioners.
-The Department is conducting more detailed evaluations at this time in order to make a determination on whether to offer the tract for sale.
-The revenue generated from the sale of this parcel would be combined with other revenue in the Land Banking Account to purchase replacement property for the benefit of the Trust.
+The Department is conducting more detailed evaluations at this time in order to make a determination on whether to offer the tracts for sale.
+The revenue generated from the sale of these parcels would be combined with other revenue in the Land Banking Account to purchase replacement property for the benefit of the Trust.
 It is anticipated the replacement property would have legal access and be adjacent to other Trust lands which would provide greater management opportunities and income.
 If replacement property was not purchased prior to the expiration of the statute, the revenue would be deposited into the permanent trust for investment.

-EA Checklist Prepared By:Name:Barny D. SmithDate:April 2, 2008Signature:/S/Barny D. SmithDate:April 2, 2008
+EA Checklist Name: Barny Smith ate: April 2, 2008 Prepared By: Title: Lewistown Unit Manager, Northeastern Land Office Signature: /S/ Barny D. Smith Smith Date: Apri 1 2, 2008